springuser7000/Uno/README.md

 Main Page is constructed by springuser(springer).

 ## ALPHA 3
 Lottary service has opened.
-3 Type of lottary is there.
+3 Type of lottary is here.

 ## ALPHA 4
 Reconsider project Uno's way.
 In result, we change game set